Best cocktails bars in Brighton

 Hotel Una is a family run boutique hotel, in the beautiful Regency Square in Brighton, where they take genuine pride in providing great service without being stuffy.
 Named after the river Una and with rooms named after the rivers of the world, the hotel boasts individual but unpretentious interiors, balanced soft colours and a homely atmosphere, to create a space to exist in harmony.
 As well as a discerning list of champagne and wine, the in-house bar offers a distinctive menu of classic and homemade cocktails using recipes inspired by century old accounts, brought back to life using homemade bitters, tonics, foams and macerations.

 A worthy mention in our ‘Cocktail Bars Brighton’ listing.
-The Black Dove in St James’s Street is a laid-back hostelry with quirky décor and basement DJs.
+The Black Dove on St James’s Street is a laid-back hostelry with quirky décor and basement DJs.
 The ideal place to lubricate tired vocal chords and soothe worn out limbs in eclectic and sumptuous surroundings.
 The stereo plays a healthy rotation of be-bop, Jamaican ska, cool jazz, delta blues, afrocentric, 30s/40s/50s vocal greats and contemporary beat music.
 They also have live rhythm & blues and folk performances throughout the week, as well as regular themed music nights.
 They offer a plethora of award-winning ciders, over 70 different beers, professionally-made cocktails, a 100% organic wine list and bar snacks to keep the munchies at bay.

-Hidden away at the top of Western Road is the long standing Koba.
+Hidden away at the top of Western Road is the long serving Koba.
 Serving botanical cocktails prepared with fresh fruit juices, herbs and spices, the natural flavours are paired expertly with quality spirits.
 As well as an extensive menu of classics, staples and house twists, Koba offer up a cocktail of the week, which is often on the more adventurous side, but well worth a try none the less.
 Not just a cocktail bar, Koba have gathered a host of much loved Brighton producers to provide them with excellent teas, coffees and cakes making this tucked away gem a storehouse of delights.